 The answers you give to each of these questions can affect your quote by either applying a discount or an increase.
 How much it changes the price is pre-determined by the rules and rating tables the underwriter has incorporated into the rating algorithm for that product.

 Each insurance company will have their own rating criteria for each of the answers you give.
-This is why you can get lots of quotes from different providers all offering different prices.

 Insurance Rating Factors